 PFAS in Drinking Water Monitoring Assistance Program

-The PFAS in Drinking Water Monitoring Assistance Program aims to support public water systems and private well owners test drinking water sources for per- and polyfluoroalkyl substances (PFAS).
+The PFAS in Drinking Water Monitoring Assistance Program provides cost-free support to public water systems and private well owners interested in testing drinking water for per- and polyfluoroalkyl substances (PFAS) and other emerging contaminants of interest.
+Funding for the program is provided by Wyoming’s Emerging Contaminant in Drinking Water Grant, which can provide support if PFAS or other emerging contaminants are detected.

 Contact